Welcome to Gratitude Month!

 For years, when the feeling of loneliness would show up, I would yearn for the thing that made that feeling go away.
 If I was single, I yearned for a partner.
 If I was home alone, I yearned for the company of another.

-I recently had a conversation with my friend Ric, who is like a guru to those who know him, if he ever feels lonely.
+I recently had a conversation with my friend Ric, who is like a guru to those who know him.
+I asked him if he ever feels lonely.

 “I am never alone,” he replied, “I am always with myself.”